by Texas Homesteader~

 But recently I was pretty excited to see those little green tops peeking from beneath the soil.
 Some of my onions were coming back!

-As I watched them grow it became apparent that they were beginning to double as they had in years past.
+As I watched the onions grow it became apparent that several were beginning to grow in doubles.

 Where one onion plant grew I could tell there were two (or more) onions within that same bulb.

-This is where it gets exciting.
-I take a curved knife and carefully cut away the outer part of the bulb.
-It’s softer than a normal onion so it’s easy to do.
+This is where it gets interesting.
+I took a curved knife and carefully cut away the outer part of the bulb.
+The bulbs were softer than a normal onion at this point so it was easy to do.

-Then I peel back the layers until I get to the firm onion sets within the bulb.
+Then I peeled back the layers until I got to the two firm onion sets within the bulb.

-Then with my curved knife I gently cut through any remaining membranes & separate the two sets.
-As I get to the roots I rock the knife gently back & forth to slowly slice through the roots, being sure to leave some roots on each onion set.
+As I got to the roots I rocked the knife gently back & forth to slowly slice through the roots, being sure to leave some roots on each onion set.

 There were quite a few of the doubled onions in this row.
 So I set to work pulling the bulbs, separating the sets, and replanting.